-Long-term goal (2021): Lead innovative systems change in order to strengthen the ability of Alaska nonprofits to significantly improve our communities.
+Long-term goal: Lead innovative systems change in order to strengthen the ability of Alaska nonprofits to significantly improve our communities.

 Achieving our long-term goal: Our values and theory of change articulate the way we work with organizations, leaders, and the sector to achieve our goals.
 They ensure that we provide excellence to our current programs and services while we strive to achieve new goals..
 The Foraker Group will act as a leader, catalyst, convener, innovator, and connector for the Alaska nonprofit sector to achieve this goal.

-We officially began serving the Alaska nonprofit sector in January 2001, after it secured major financial support from the Rasmuson Foundation, United Way of Anchorage, M.J.
+Guided by a governance board and an advisory board made up of Alaska’s business, philanthropic, and nonprofit leaders, we were positioned to serve the larger economic and social environment in Alaska.
+Initial financial support came from the Rasmuson Foundation, United Way of Anchorage, M.J.
 Murdock Charitable Trust, ConocoPhillips Alaska, and BP Alaska.
-Dennis McMillian was Foraker’s the founding President/CEO who expertly guided the organization for 15 years.
+Dennis McMillian was Foraker’s founding President/CEO who expertly led the organization for 15 years.

-Today, we offer a wide range of services and educational programs that help assure the success of Alaska’s nonprofit sector.
+We officially assumed the responsibilities of the state nonprofit association through a formal relationship with the National Council of Nonprofits in 2009.
+Today, we offer a wide range of services, educational programs, and public policy initiatives that help assure the success of Alaska’s nonprofit sector.